InstituteforDiseaseModeling/idmtools/README.md

    beforehand using `docker login idm-docker-staging.packages.idmod.org`
 2. Docker image not found
    Rerun the `pymake setup-dev`
-3. Check build logs Detailed Build Logs are located within in package and tests directoery withing the package with the name make.buildlog
+3. Check build logs Detailed Build Logs are located within in package and tests directoery withing the package with the name make.buildlog.
+You can also increase the console log level to DEBUG by setting the environment variable BUILD_DEBUG to 1